Vyil/AutoClicker/README.md

 # AutoClicker
 Needed an AutoClicker with random delay, so decided to code my own.

-Still a work in progress, will make sure to make the executable available.
+Still a work in progress, one day i'll make the executable available.
+So just build this badboy and do it yourself meanwhile.

 ### Current available functions